nikfrank/checkers-cp-workshop/README.md

 //...
 ```

 that was easy lol.

-Now we can have the computer play the move, and we'll have programmed the worst computer player in history (quickly though!)
+Now as soon as we have the computer play the move,  we'll have programmed the worst computer player in history (quickly though!)